 At that point, I was trying to work with the illest creative dudes in my community as well as do some new stuff that Los Angeles (and in turn, the world) hadn’t heard yet.
 This is why it has more of an experimental sound than most stuff out then.
 I felt that it was the natural progression of what was going on.
 Based on the lack of marketing budget and aggressive distribution, (Alpha Pup was a very new label and couldn’t spend the money Gold Standard Laboratories did for promo, etc…) people didn’t pick up on the record like intended.

 My second introduction to your work was Young Dangerous Heart.
 I was working backward with your discography, but picking up whatever I could find.
-I feel it's the heavier-sounding album than Terrain to Roam because the sound seems more rooted. more into boom-bap than the broken beat of Terrain to Roam.
-The emphasis is on the low-end and bass sounds for Young Dangerous Heart.
+I feel Young Dangerous Heart is the heavier-sounding album than Terrain to Roam because it seems more rooted in boom-bap than the broken beat of Terrain to Roam.
+What can you tell me about writing and recording Young Dangerous Heart?

 Between the two, Young Dangerous Heart was obviously first and without it there wouldn’t have been Terrain to Roam.
 With Heart, I was hanging out with all the rock homies (the dudes on Gold Standard Laboratories at the time as well as other bands) and their way of writing played a huge part in how I did those recordings.
 My main sonic influences for that record were Slum Village’s Fantastic V.1, Sonic Youth’s record Washing Machine and Kanye’s College Dropout record, as well as the stuff the Mars Volta were doing, since I was next to those guys.
 These records nailed it for me sonically.